 The pill is a form of hormonal contraception, meaning it uses specific hormones to prevent you from becoming pregnant.

-The combination pill prevents you from becoming pregnant by stopping you from ovulating, as well as by thickening the cervical mucus inside your vagina.
+The combination pill prevents you from becoming pregnant by stopping you from ovulating, as well as by thickening the cervical mucus inside your cervix.
 This makes it harder for sperm to physically travel into your uterus, reducing the risk of sperm fertilizing an egg.

 Although the combined and progestin-only pill have similar benefits, they also have several key differences.
 We’ve covered these differences in our guide to combined and progestin-only birth control.